MayankkYogi/CloudSphere/README.md

 Swarm: Fast and easy

 ### Supports
-K8S: It can work with any type of container docker, rocket
+-K8S: It can work with any type of container docker, rocket
-Swarm: Support only docker container
+-Swarm: Support only docker container

 ### GUI
 K8S: No GUI